 Manuals for indicators and tools are available on the official site of Swissquote: https://en.swissquote.eu/forex/forex-trading-platforms/metatrader-master-edition

-Advanced Trader platform is a Java Application, which is available on all desktop platforms – Linux, Windows and MacOS, the platform is a bit sluggish and has a relatively outdated interface.
-On the bright side, Advanced Trader comes as a mobile versions as well, which is available for Android and iOS devices.
+Advanced Trader platform is a Java Application, which is available on all desktop platforms – Linux, Windows, and MacOS, the platform is a bit sluggish and has a relatively outdated interface.
+On the bright side, Advanced Trader comes as a mobile version as well, which is available for Android and iOS devices.

-In terms of usability, Advanced Trader lives up to its name, it is an Advanced Trading platform, it has 27 indicators, dozens of overlays, such as Ichimoku.
-Bollinger Bands, PSAR, etc. One of the best features of Advanced Trader is the automatic pattern recognition, the platform is capable of recognising 17 of the most common chart patterns.
-Once the platform detects a pattern, trader will also be advised o the strength of it and usual outcome of the pattern.
+In terms of usability, Advanced Trader lives up to its name; it is an Advanced Trading platform, it has 27 indicators, dozens of overlays, such as Ichimoku.
+Bollinger Bands, PSAR, etc. One of the best features of Advanced Trader is the automatic pattern recognition.
+The platform is capable of recognizing 17 of the most common chart patterns.
+Once the platform detects a pattern, the trader will also be advised o the strength of it and the usual outcome of the pattern.

-Last, but not least is the Economic Calendar which is built into the platform.
-The calendar is nothing special, as a matter of fact – it is implemented pretty poorly.
-However, it is still present and will save traders the hassle of checking Economic Calendar elsewhere, if all one needs is to know when the news occur.
+Last but not least is the Economic Calendar, which is built into the platform.
+The calendar is nothing special; as a matter of fact – it is implemented pretty poorly.
+However, it is still present and will save traders the hassle of checking Economic Calendar elsewhere, if all one needs is to know when the news occurs.

 In addition to basic educational materials, Swissquote offers a variety of webinars for their clients.
 Swissquote webinars usually take place on a weekly basis and are available in 4 languages – English, French, German and Arabic.
 Webinars cover a wide variety of topics, starting with basics of working with Swissquote and using their products, going as deep as to Advanced Stock Market trading and diversification of your trading and investment portfolio.